 I have tried different kinds of pens, but my favourite brands are PaperMate and Pentel.
 Whenever these brands are on special, I stock up on them as I did yesterday.

 I am not lying, but this is my first Sharpie set.
 When I saw these on sale, I knew that it was time to have my own set.
-I do not know what I will use them for, but they will surely come in handy at the end of the year when I need to mark those big boxes filled with evaluations and my personal belongings.
+I do not know what I will use them for, but they will surely come in handy during the school year.

 7. Pencil sharpener and eraser combo